 If they’re slow to interact with each other, unformed.
 If they’re fast, absolutely formed.
 Use these three to figure out how formed or unformed a group is.

-We introduce this earlier.
+We introduced this earlier.
 Just to remind you, this is a triangle.
 It’s the strongest geometric shape we have.
 We have pressure on one side and it is felt on the other two.
 Well, that means whenever you go across a bridge, actually when they build all dams, it’s always made out of triangles.
 Look at any kind of structure; this is the strongest shape we have.

 What does it represent on the three corners?
 The person in charge, the individuals, and the group as a whole.
 You’re trying to figure out the relationships between you with a group, you with the individuals, and then the individuals in the group together.
 That’s the missing part that we have to understand.